1970 UK & Ireland Greyhound Racing Year: News

 Harry 'Bammy' Bamford and Ron Saunders had their first graded runners at Belle Vue Stadium and White City Stadium (Manchester) respectively.
-The Rayleigh Weir Stadium Racing Manager, Thomas Stanley was unwell and handed the reigns to Roy Vickery, a former Crayford General Manager.
+The Rayleigh Weir Stadium Racing Manager Thomas Stanley was unwell and handed the reins to Roy Vickery, a former Crayford General Manager.
 Hare coursing became illegal in Northern Ireland and Southend held the first ever televised race meeting in colour.

-Owner/trainer Ernie Gaskin Sr. advertised a litter for sale, after his bitch Come on Dolores whelped to Newdown Heather (Newdown Heather was considered the best sire for many years).
-Four brothers Bert, Len, John and Arthur White bought four of the litter including a bitch called Dolores Rocket.
-The black bitch won the Puppy Oaks and Juvenile in 1970, both at Wimbledon and looked set for a big 1971.
+Owner-trainer Ernie Gaskin Sr. advertised a litter for sale, after his bitch Come on Dolores whelped to Newdown Heather (Newdown Heather was considered the best sire for many years).
+Four brothers – Bert, Len, John and Arthur White – bought four of the litter including a bitch called Dolores Rocket.
+The black bitch won the Puppy Oaks and Juvenile in 1970, both at Wimbledon, and looked set for a big 1971.
 Dunstable GP Dr Dick Handley died, he was the founder of the Greyhound Breeders Forum.
 Leading greyhound owner Noel Purvis also died.